-- Site capacity: Some larger clubs noted a lack of multi-pitch sites large enough to enable them to play at a single venue. - Accessibility: Two central Maidstone clubs complained about having to travel to other parts of the borough to access pitches. - Changing facilities: Poor or non-existent changing rooms and showers were cited by 29% of teams as being unacceptable. - Cleanliness: 39% of teams complained about dog fouling and litter. - Affordability: Several of the larger clubs indicated a lack of affordable training venues.
+- Site capacity: Some larger clubs noted a lack of multi-pitch sites large enough to enable them to play at a single venue. - Accessibility: Two central Maidstone clubs complained about having to travel to other parts of the borough to access pitches.
+Staplehurst Monarchs have to train on an allweather pitch outside the borough between October and April. - Changing facilities: Poor or non-existent changing rooms and showers were cited by 29% of teams as being unacceptable. - Cleanliness: 39% of teams complained about dog fouling and litter. - Affordability: Several of the larger clubs indicated a lack of affordable training venues.
 Some floodlit sites at schools around the borough, but these are perceived to be expensive particularly as most schools prefer to block book facilities.